dialoguemd/fastapi-sqla/README.md

 # fastapi-sqla

-SqlAlchemy integration for FastAPI®
+A highly opinionated SQLAlchemy extension for FastAPI:

 * Setup using environment variables to connect on DB;
-* `fastapi_sqla.Base` declarative class to reflect DB tables at startup;
+* `fastapi_sqla.Base` a declarative base class to reflect DB tables at startup;
-* `fastapi_sqla.with_session` FastAPI dependency to get an sqla session;
+* `fastapi_sqla.with_session` a dependency to get an sqla session;
 * Automated commit/rollback of sqla session at the end of request before returning response;
+* Pagination utilities;
-* pytest fixtures to easy writing test;
+* Pytest fixtures to easy writing test;

 ## Configuration

 ### Environment variables:

 The keys of interest in `os.environ` are prefixed with `sqlalchemy_`.
-  Each matching key (after the prefix is stripped) is treated as though it were the corresponding keyword argument to [`sqlalchemy.create_engine`](https://docs.sqlalchemy.org/en/13/core/engines.html?highlight=create_engine#sqlalchemy.create_engine) call.
+Each matching key (after the prefix is stripped) is treated as though it were the corresponding keyword argument to [`sqlalchemy.create_engine`] call.

 The only required key is `sqlalchemy_url`, which provides the database URL.

 ### Setup the app: